JGIBristol/robust-open-analysis-r/_episodes/04-RMarkdown.md

 ~~~
 {: .source}

-This is the 'front matter' - a collection of key/value pairs tells R how you want to process the output - more on this later.
+This is the 'front matter' - a collection of key/value pairs tells R how you want to process the output.
+The front matter is a powerful way of customising your document and you should consult the RStudio tutorial to find out more about this.
 The `RMarkdown` file needs to be saved and processed to create the final report, let's do this now.

 > ## Save and process the report
 > 1. Select `File` > `Save`